MarbuelB/File_Manifest_Browser/README.md

 ## Getting Started

 ### Installation
-Because the application is fully standalone, setup requires only saving the file locally:
+Because the application is fully standalone, setup requires only saving the file_manifest_browser.html file locally.
+Double-click the file to open it natively in your browser.

-1. Copy the core application source code into a local text editor (e.g., Notepad).
-2. Save the file under the extension `.html` (such as `manifest_viewer.html`).
-3. Double-click the file to open it natively in your browser.

 ---